ues-io/uesio/README.md

 The monorepo is managed by a tool called [nx](https://nx.dev/).

-The `workspace.json` file hold the configuration on how each application and lib should be built, tested, linted.
+The `workspace.json` file holds the configuration on how each application and lib should be built, tested, linted.

 ## Set up dev environment